2020 turns out to be the year of doom in more ways than one. A year that feels more surreal than most.

 You see, I just checked Paradise Lost on Spotify.
 They always give you these top 10 tracks of a band at first.
 And to my dismay, I found Ghosts at the top spot.
 One of the weakest tracks Obsidian has on offer with that strange turn towards Gothic Doom Pop.
 This usually is the realm of a totally different genre, one with a darkly flashy taste full of dark urges.
 Truly, Ghosts is made for rock radio, something to work for the DJs once, in all this acid rain, they wanna go deep metal.
 But joking apart, this track does have its allure, especially later when it blossoms out into a heavier beat, much more at home with its metal roots.

 Obsidian does sport some highlights still, despite the somewhat rocky road it’s on.
 Like that delightful Ravenghast that solemnly marches forward at almost funeral speed.
 A downturned, powerful Sabbath-esque riff-fest, mandatory solo included.
 One that gets its spice and energy from this Holmes specialty to stretch lyrics to the breaking point2).
-This one followed by its close sibling Hear the Night with its clear voice chorus.
+This one is followed by its close sibling Hear the Night with its clear voice chorus.

 Both tracks also truly showcase the excellent contribution of Waltteri Väyrynen, their (not so) new drummer and youngster extraordinaire3).
 You see, Paradise Lost are an exceedingly stable bunch.
 Four out of the five members follow the call of duty since 1988 or thereabouts.
 The only flaw in this pretty picture is this endless cavalcade of drummers.
 This feels a little like Xandria and their never-ending revolving door of female front runners.
 Now, young Waltteri surely is one of the best, if not the best, drummer these guys ever had.